-On 21 September 2021, Law Decree 127/2021 was published in the Official Gazette, which, in relation to private employment for the period 15 October – 31 December 2021 is providing the following obligations and accomplishments:
+Law no. 165 of 19 November 2021, converting, with amendments, Law Decree no. 127/2021, was published in the Official Gazette no. 277 of 20 November.
+Below is the updated list of the main provisions in relation to private employment for the period 15 October – 31 December 2021 and our FAQ.

-2. the obligations related to mandatory vaccination already provided for school employees, health professionals and employees at residential, social care and social health facilities are confirmed (for further details please see Q&A #5);
+- the obligations related to mandatory vaccination already provided for school employees, health professionals and employees at residential, social care and social health facilities are confirmed (see FAQ # 5);

-3. the obligation under the first point above applies to anybody who carries out work, training or voluntary activities in the workplace, regardless of the kind of relationship, and includes those engaged through service contracts;
+- the obligation under the first point above applies to anybody who carries out work, training (learners included) or voluntary activities in the workplace, regardless of the kind of relationship, and includes those engaged through service contracts;

-5. employers must (i) also verify compliance with the requirements provided for access to workplaces in relation to providers; (ii) define by 15 October 2021, the operating procedures for checks, providing for priority, where possible, that such checks are carried out at the time of entry to a workplace and (iii) formally identify the persons responsible for ascertaining breaches of obligations;
+- employers must: (i) also verify compliance with the requirements provided for access to a workplace in relation to providers; (ii) define by 15 October 2021 the operating procedures for checks, including sample checks, providing for priority, where possible, that such checks are carried out at the time of entry to a workplace; and (iii) formally identify the persons responsible for ascertaining breaches of obligations;

-6. green pass checks are carried according to what provided by Prime Ministerial Decree of 17 June 2021 (via the VerificaC19 app);
+- green pass checks are carried according to the provisions of the Prime Ministerial Decree (DPCM) of 17 June 2021 2021;

-8. upon employer’s request connected to specific organisational needs aimed at ensuring effective work scheduling, employees are required to provide the above information timely in adavcne to meet the aforementioned organisational needs (introduced by Chapter I of Legislative Decree 139/2021 “Urgent provisions for access to cultural, sporting and recreational activities”);
+- in the event of a request by the employer, arising from specific organisational requirements aimed at ensuring effective work scheduling, employees are required to provide the above information with the advance notice necessary to meet the aforementioned organisational requirements (introduced by Chapter I of Legislative Decree 139/2021 “Urgent provisions for access to cultural, sporting and recreational activities”);

-9. for companies employing fewer than 15 employees, if the green pass is not presented within five days, the employer may suspend and replace the employee for a period not exceeding 10 days, and not beyond the aforementioned date of 31 December 2021;
+- for companies employing fewer than 15 employees, if the green pass is not presented within five days, the employer may suspend and replace the employee for the duration of the employment contract executed to replace the suspended employee, in any case not exceeding 10 working days renewable until 31 December 2021, the replaced employee will not incur disciplinary consequences and his right to employment will be maintained;

-1 – Do the obligations of verification, adoption of organisational measures and access to workplaces also apply in relation to self-employed workers (consultants, contractors, etc.)?
+1 – Do the obligations of verification, adoption of organisational measures and access to the workplace also apply in relation to selfemployed workers (consultants, contractors, etc)?

-2 – Do the obligations of verification, adoption of organisational measures and access to workplaces also apply to owners, directors and members of administrative and control bodies (BoD)?
+2 – Do the obligations of verification, adoption of organisational measures and access to the workplace also apply to owners, directors and members of administrative and control bodies (such as a board of directors)?

 The decree is addressed to those who carry out work or collaboration activities, regardless of the type of employment (article 3(1) and (3)).
 Bearing in mind the scope and objectives of the decree, the necessary reference to the regulations protecting health and safety at work and the relevant definitions (article 2087 of the Civil Code and Legislative Decree 81/2008), it is deemed that the obligation also extends to directors who carry out operational activities and to company owners who access the workplace.

-3 – Do the obligations of verification, adoption of organisational measures and access to workplaces replace the precautions (social distancing, mask, prescreening, etc.) already in place in compliance with national anti-Covid protocols?
+3 – Do the obligations of verification, adoption of organisational measures and access to the workplace replace the precautions (social distancing, mask, pre-screening, etc) already in place in compliance with national anti-covid-19 protocols?

 It should be noted that article 29 bis of Law Decree 23/2020 provides that the adoption and application of the requirements laid down in the national protocols against covid-19 are considered compliant with the obligations of protection under article 2087 of the Civil Code (which has implications in terms of civil and criminal liability also under Legislative Decree 231/2001) in relation to covid-19 infection at work.